bgrsmn/personal-website/README.md

-# personal-website
+#  Personal Web Site

- Personal Web Site
+It is a personal website made using html, css and javascript to create the necessary stages for the website.